TheUpshot/statement/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you write a new scraper, please use Nokogiri for parsing - see some of the existing examples for guidance.
+The ``domain`` attribute represents the URI base domain of the source site.

 ## Authors